theopmw/recipe-box/README.md

 * My Mentor, Spencer Barriball, for continuous feedback, support, guidance and inspiration.
 * Code Institute Tutor Support, for their continuous support and guidance.
-* Code Institute Assesment team, for providing insightful feedback, reducing any re-ocurring errors that may have carried over from my MS1 project, [Done London](https://github.com/theopmw/Done-London) and MS2 project, [Top Spots London](https://github.com/theopmw/Top-Spots-London).
+* Code Institute Assessment team, for providing insightful feedback, reducing any re-occurring errors that may have carried over from my MS1 project, [Done London](https://github.com/theopmw/Done-London) and MS2 project, [Top Spots London](https://github.com/theopmw/Top-Spots-London).

 ### Disclaimer

 All content on this site was developed for educational purposes only.